 The goal of this project is to restore 20 – 25 breeding groups to the Avalon Plantation in northern Florida that can persist with minimal management.
-Once the population goal is achieved, the Turner Endangered Species Fund (TESF) intends for Avalon to become a donor site for the species’ Southeastern Translocation Strategy.
+Once the population goal is achieved, TESF intends for Avalon to become a donor site for the species’ Southeastern Translocation Strategy.

 The red-cockaded woodpecker (RCW) depends on habitat provided by mature pine forests — specifically those with longleaf pines averaging 80 to 120 years old and loblolly pines averaging 70 to 100 years old.
-Over the last century, RCWs have declined rapidly as their mature pine forest habitat was altered, principally for timber harvest and agriculture.
+Over the last century, RCWs have declined rapidly as their mature pine forest habitat has been altered, principally for timber harvest and agriculture.
 Pine savannahs and open woodlands once dominated the southeastern United States and may have encompassed over 200 million acres at the time of European colonization.
 Longleaf pine communities may have covered 60 to 92 million of those acres.
 Today, fewer than 3 million acres remain.
 RCWs once ranged from Florida to Maryland and New Jersey, as far west as Texas and Oklahoma, and inland to Missouri, Kentucky, and Tennessee.
-About 1 percent of their original range remains.
+About 1% of their original range remains.

-In March 1998, TESF in cooperation with the U.S. Fish and Wildlife Service initiated an effort to reintroduce RCWs to the Avalon Plantation in northern Florida.
+In March 1998, TESF, in cooperation with the U.S. Fish & Wildlife Service, initiated an effort to reintroduce RCWs to the Avalon Plantation in northern Florida.
 This effort was the first by a private landowner, state or federal agency to reintroduce a population of red-cockaded woodpeckers into an area where there was no extant population.